PetersonDave/petersondave.github.io/_posts/2018-11-01-Upgrading-to-Sitecore-9.markdown

 Goal: Upgrade your content against a vanilla Sitecore 9.0 update 1 website

 Point a vanilla Sitecore 9.0 update 1 website at your pre-upgrade databases.
 Follow the installation and upgrade steps within the upgrade documentation.
 This involves running the upgrade wizard.
 Do NOT check off upgrade filesystem.
 Upgrading the filesystem may cause failures at the very end of the upgrade.
 If this happens, you won't know for sure that the upgrade has completed successfully.
-Upon completion, verify you can see your content tree through the Sitecore client.
+Upon completion, verify that you can see your content tree through the Sitecore client.
 At the end of this step, you will have your databases upgraded to Sitecore 9.0 update 1.

 ## Step 3: Deploy updated solution

 Goal: Validate your upgraded .NET solution against upgraded databases

 It is here where you will confirm everything has been upgraded properly.
-This step can be the most time consuming, through an iterative development approach to bug fixing and testing will be required to ensure the solution has been fully upgraded.
+This step can be the most time consuming, as an iterative development approach to bug fixing and testing will be required to ensure the solution has been fully upgraded.
 Be sure to scan the logs for errors and all editing capabilities are working as expected.

 # Phase 3: Execution

 Having successfully planned and executed the upgrade in a development environment, validating your approach, you must then execute in a production environment.
 Draft and follow an upgrade guide.

-The upgrade itself will requie a period of time where a content freeze is in place to prevent editors from updating content that could be lost during the upgrade.
+The upgrade itself will requie a period of time where a content freeze is needed to prevent editors from updating content that could be lost during the upgrade.
 Be sure to backup your databases before upgrading.
-Having your existing Siteocre website running alongside the newly upgraded website provides a clean and simple rollback strategy in the event of issues during execution.
+Having your existing Siteocre website running alongside the newly upgraded website provides a clean and simple rollback strategy in the event of failures during execution.
 Rebuilding of indexes and the links database should be executed as well before declaring success.